D'Lo Brown: Return to TNA (2009–2013)

 In September 2009, Connor was re-signed by TNA as their lead agent.
 Additionally, D'Lo was in charge of talent development and acquisitions heading up the TNA Gut Check program.

-On the March 7, 2013 episode of Impact Wrestling, Brown attacked Kurt Angle and revealed himself as the Vice President of Aces & Eights, turning heel in the process.
+On the March 7, 2013, episode of Impact Wrestling, Brown attacked Kurt Angle and revealed himself as the Vice President of Aces & Eights, turning heel in the process.
 Three days later at Lockdown, Brown interfered in Angle's steel cage match against fellow Aces & Eights member Wes Brisco, costing Angle the match.
 Later that evening, the President of the Aces & Eights was revealed to be Bully Ray.
 Brown wrestled his first televised match in four years on the May 2 episode of Impact Wrestling, losing to Kurt Angle in an I Quit Match.
 As a result of his loss, Brown was demoted to a prospect the following week.
-On July 17, Brown announced his release from TNA.
+On July 17, Brown announced he was released from his TNA contract.